 Write down what you want to leave in the previous year and burn it

-What heartaches do you want to leave in 2016?
+What heartaches do you want to leave behind?
 Which mistakes or missteps?
 What do you wish you could take back?

 Write it all down, one idea on each slip of paper.
 Then build a fire in a fire pit (or put a candle in the kitchen sink) and slowly feed those ideas into the flame.
 If you’re near a lake/river/ocean, you could write these onto paper airplanes and fly them out over the water or ice!

 Bury your hopes for the new year in a potted plant